LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 #### csatThankYouScreenHidden
-Hides the Thanks You screen after tapping 'Submit' button.
+Hides the Thank You screen after tapping the 'Submit' button.

 1. If true, CSAT view will disappear immediately after tapping 'Submit'.

 2. If false, Thank You screen will appear for 2 seconds after tapping 'Submit' and then all the CSAT view will disappear.

 - **Type:** Bool